Law Officer – Counter Wildlife Trafficking

 About the Project: Wildlife Conservation Society-India has initiated a project called Counter Wildlife Trafficking, which seeks to build capacity amongst law enforcement agencies and the judiciary to combat wildlife trafficking in India.
 The project aims to improve India’s detection and enforcement agencies’ capacity to investigate, arrest, prosecute, convict and sentence criminal organizations that perpetrate wildlife trafficking.
 To this end, WCS-India will conduct capacity building workshops for various stakeholders involved in investigation, enforcement and prosecution including the Forest Department, Police, Customs officials, Directorate of Enforcement, public prosecutors, judiciary etc.

-Job Description: The primary responsibilities of the legal assistant are:
+Job Description: The primary responsibilities of the Law Officer are:

 - Assist with creation of curriculum and conducting capacity building workshops for various agencies.